We provide parents and carers with information and advice on breastfeeding at every stage of their journey.

 Do you offer breastfeeding classes for first-time mums?

-Yes, our maternity services offers breastfeeding antenatal classes for first-time mothers.
+Yes, our maternity services offer breastfeeding antenatal classes for first-time mothers.
 If you birth at Canberra Hospital, classes are held twice a week.
 Partners are welcome and encouraged to join.

 If you give birth at North Canberra Hospital, breastfeeding classes are available for you and your partner.
 The classes are offered on Mondays from 10am to 11am and Fridays from 11am to 12pm during your postnatal stay or before your discharge from our services.